Jul 27, 2012

 A good job description is key

-- Make it very clear what skills and commitment you're looking for
+- Make it very clear what skills and commitment you're

 For high impact volunteers, this is a real job